-On September 16, 2015, the Company sold its 50% ownership interest in the 30 mining claims comprising the Company¢ Strange Lake Property to Quest Rare Minerals Ltd. (%Quest+).
+On September 16, 2015, the Company sold its 50% ownership interest in the 30 mining claims comprising the Companys Strange Lake Property to Quest Rare Minerals Ltd. (Quest).
 Quest already held a 50% ownership therein, and Quest is now the sole owner of the Strange Lake Property.
 Pursuant to the terms of the Purchase and Sale Agreement, Quest issued to the Company 1,500,000 common shares of Quest at the fair value of \$150,000 based on the trading price of Quest common shares.
-Accordingly, the Company recorded a gain on sale of mineral property of \$150,000.
-The common shares will have hold periods preventing Search from selling the common shares for a period of four to twelve months.
+Accordingly, the Company recorded a gain on sale of mineral property of \$150,000 for the year ended November 30, 2015.